Homoeroticism: Religion

-Although the idea is spread by some Christian circles that non-heteronormative orientation is a "sin," some theologians, sexologists and historians have concluded that the very founder of Christianity, Jesus of Nazareth, had a non-heteronormative behavioral pattern.
-Some theological historians claim that Jesus had a homoerotic behavior, including some apostles such as John the Apostle, Simon Peter, etc.
+While Mainstream Christianity predominately condemns homoeroticism, some theologians and historians have concluded that Jesus of Nazareth had a non-heteronormative behavioral pattern, in some cases based on apocryphal texts.
+Some also include the apostles John and Simon Peter.

-Some speculate that cousin that Jesus, John the Baptist's had a homosocial or homoerotic behavior.
-In the Gospel of John (3: 22–36), John the Baptist speaks of himself as the “friend of the bridegroom,” implying that the bridegroom of Christ (Matthew 9:15) is coming to meet his bride, though nothing specific to identify the bride.
+Some speculate that John the Baptist had homosocial or homoerotic behavior.
+In the Gospel of John (3:22–36), John the Baptist speaks of himself as the “friend of the bridegroom,” implying that the bridegroom of Christ (Matthew 9:15) is coming to meet his bride, though nothing specific to identify the bride.
 Jesus was a rabbi, a teacher, and all the rabbis at that time were married; there is no reference to a possible marriage.

-Some theologians and scholars claim that the biblical character Lazarus also had non-heterosexual behavior, as did other figures such as Jacob, David and Jonathan and other canonized saints such as Francis of Assisi, Saint Sebastian, etc.
+Some theologians and scholars claim that other Biblical figures engaged in non-heterosexual behavior such as Jacob and David and Jonathan, as well as the canonized saints Francis of Assisi and Saint Sebastian.

 In cinema

 Most notable are positive portrayals of homoerotic feelings in relationships, made at feature length and for theatrical exhibition, and made by those who are same-sex oriented.
-Successful examples would be: Mädchen in Uniform, Germany (1931); The Leather Boys, UK (1964); Scorpio Rising, U.S. (1964); Death in Venice, Italy (1971); The Naked Civil Servant, UK (1975); Sebastiane, UK (1976); Outrageous!, Canada (1977); My Beautiful Laundrette, UK (1985); Maurice, UK (1987); the Talented Mr. Ripley, US (1999); Summer Vacation 1999, Japan, (1988); Mulholland Drive, U.S. (2001); Brokeback Mountain, U.S. (2005); Black Swan, U.S. (2010); Carol, UK/U.S. (2015) and most recently Moonlight U.S. (2016), and Call Me by Your Name, U.S./Italy (2017).
+Successful examples would be: Mädchen in Uniform, Germany (1931); The Leather Boys, UK (1964); Scorpio Rising, U.S. (1964); Death in Venice, Italy (1971); The Naked Civil Servant, UK (1975); Sebastiane, UK (1976); Outrageous!, Canada (1977); My Beautiful Laundrette, UK (1985); Maurice, UK (1987); the Talented Mr. Ripley, US (1999); Summer Vacation 1999, Japan, (1988); Brokeback Mountain, U.S. (2005); Black Swan, U.S. (2010); Carol, UK/U.S. (2015) and most recently Moonlight, U.S. (2016), Call Me by Your Name, U.S./Italy (2017), and Portrait of a Lady on Fire, France (2019).
 Also of note is the 1990 feature-length BBC adaptation of Oranges Are Not the Only Fruit.

-See: List of lesbian, gay, bisexual or transgender-related films.